jjc0965/Practical-Machine-Learning/Practical-Machine-Learning/README.md

 These are the files for the course project for Practical Machine Learning.
+The HTML file would not present in a viewable format, so I added a PDF file which shows more clearly the work that I did.